Law-AI/summarization/supervised/pointer-generator/README.md

 ### Get the dataset and chunk data
 Obtain the  dataset, and run make_datafiles_2.py on the directory.
 Once finished, you should have [chunked](https://github.com/abisee/cnn-dailymail/issues/3) datafiles `train_000.bin`, ..., `train_287.bin`, `val_000.bin`, ..., `val_013.bin`, `test_000.bin`, ..., `test_011.bin` (each contains 1000 examples) and a vocabulary file `vocab`.

-**Note**: If you did this before 7th May 2017, follow the instructions [here](https://github.com/abisee/cnn-dailymail/issues/2) to correct a bug in the process.

 ### Run training
 To train your model, run: